-Rosie Johnstone and Sue Rose join us to talk about their poetry and read extracts from their work.
+Rosie Johnston and Sue Rose join us to talk about their poetry and read extracts from their work.
 They will also talk about getting your poetry published.

 Rosie’s writing ranges from journalism to poetry and from literary fiction for all ages to humour for the smallest room.
 She facilitates groups for writers in Greenwich and Cambridge and is Cambridgeshire Wildlife Trust’s Poet in Residence.
 Sue is a literary translator and poet.
 Her published poetry books are From The Dark Room, Heart Archives and The Cost of Keys.